 the Institution agrees with the Charity (or its agent) to allow the Charity (or its agent) the right to exploit the same.

-In the event of the Charity exercising its right to exploit the results, data and/or other information under the terms of this Clause 17, the Institution and the Grantholder will forthwith upon request assign to the Charity (or its agent) for no cost their respective whole right, title and interest in and to the results, data and/or other information, and will co-operate fully with the Charity (or its agent) in entering into such other documents and taking such steps at the expense of the Charity (or its agent) as may be reasonably necessary to allow the Charity (or its agent) to exploit fully and effectively the results, data and/or other information.
+In the event of the Charity exercising its right to exploit the results, data and/or other information under the terms of this Clause 17, the Institution and the Grantholder will forthwith upon request assign to the Charity (or its agent) for no cost their respective whole right, title and interest in and to the results, data and/or other information, and will reasonably co-operate fully with the Charity (or its agent) in entering into such other documents and taking such steps at the expense of the Charity (or its agent) as may be reasonably necessary to allow the Charity (or its agent) to exploit fully and effectively the results, data and/or other information.
+Any Revenue Income resulting from the Charity’s exploitation shall be subject to a revenue sharing agreement with the Institution.

+For the avoidance of doubt, the Charity acknowledges and agrees that despite the grant of any rights under this Agreement, the Institution and each employee and student of the Institution will retain the irrevocable, royalty-free right to use the results, data and/or information for the purposes of academic teaching, publication and academic research [and clinical patient care], including without limitation as background intellectual property for any academic research project.

 Scientific Integrity